Coronavirus death toll rises to 12 in NSW

 A 74-year-old woman who died in Albury Base Hospital overnight had acquired COVID-19 overseas.

-There are 42 people being treated in intensive care units in NSW with 22 of them requiring ventilators.
+There are 42 people being treated in intensive care units in NSW, including 22 requiring ventilators.

+NSW police are enforcing self-isolation regulations, with 12 infringement notices issued across the state on Thursday.

+A 68-year-old man faced court on Friday after police approached a group drinking alcohol at Bankstown City Plaza.

 “If there is a couple of hundred people infected and they can’t handle anymore then we will have to deal with that,” he told reporters on Friday.